 - Two courses in the social sciences (politics, anthropology, sociology, or economics)

 Majors are also required to complete at least one semester of study away.
-Students may petition the director of the center for exemption from this requirement.

-Majors in European and Mediterranean studies must demonstrate advanced-level knowledge of a major European language other than English (such as French, Spanish, Portuguese, Italian, German, Greek, or Russian).
+Majors in European and Mediterranean studies must demonstrate advanced-level knowledge of a major European language other than English (such as French, Spanish, Portuguese, Italian, German, Greek, Russian, or Turkish).
 To demonstrate this knowledge, students must successfully complete an advanced-level language course.
 The alternative is to take a College of Arts and Science (CAS) placement exam and score above the intermediate level.

 This program offers qualifying majors in European and Mediterranean studies the opportunity to earn both the B.A. and the M.A. degrees at reduced tuition cost.
 By completing some of their graduate requirements while still undergraduates, students can finish the program in five years.